Arizona: 20th century to present

 Arizona's population grew tremendously with residential and business development after World War II, aided by the widespread use of air conditioning, which made the intensely hot summers more comfortable.
 According to the Arizona Blue Book (published by the Arizona Secretary of State's office each year), the state population in 1910 was 294,353.
 By 1970, it was 1,752,122.
 The percentage growth each decade averaged about 20% in the earlier decades, and about 60% each decade thereafter.

 In the 1960s, retirement communities were developed.
 These age-restricted subdivisions catered exclusively to the needs of senior citizens and attracted many retirees who wanted to escape the harsh winters of the Midwest and the Northeast.
 Sun City, established by developer Del Webb and opened in 1960, was one of the first such communities.
 Green Valley, south of Tucson, was another such community, designed as a retirement subdivision for Arizona's teachers.
 Many senior citizens from across the United States and Canada come to Arizona each winter and stay only during the winter months; they are referred to as snowbirds.

 In March 2000, Arizona was the site of the first legally binding election ever held over the internet to nominate a candidate for public office.
 In the 2000 Arizona Democratic Primary, under worldwide attention, Al Gore defeated Bill Bradley.
 Voter turnout in this state primary increased more than 500% over the 1996 primary.

 In the 21st century, Arizona has frequently garnered national attention for its efforts to quell illegal immigration into the state.
 In 2004, voters passed Proposition 200, requiring proof of citizenship to register to vote.
 The Supreme Court of the United States struck this restriction down in 2013.
 In 2010, Arizona enacted SB 1070 which required all immigrants to carry immigration papers at all times, but the Supreme Court also invalidated parts of this law in Arizona v.
 United States in 2012.

 On January 8, 2011, a gunman shot congresswoman Gabby Giffords and 18 others at a gathering in Tucson.
 Giffords was critically wounded.
 The incident sparked national attention regarding incendiary political rhetoric.

-Three ships named USS Arizona have been christened in honor of the state, although only USS Arizona (BB-39) was so named after statehood was achieved.
+Three ships named USS Arizona have been christened in honor of the state.